Discover the Top 10 Gauguin Paintings

 2. Landscape near Arles (1888)

-One of very few landscapes Gauguin painted without human figures, ‘Landscape near Arles’ was produced while he was staying in Provence.
+One of very few landscapes Gauguin painted without human figures, ‘Landscape near Arles’ was produced while he was staying with van Gogh in Provence.

 Rather than painting forms directly from nature, as in the work of Impressionists like Alfred Sisley, Gauguin instead simplified this landscape into a series of geometric forms.